 My trees are not looking well.
 How do I know if they are sick?

 When the appearance of your trees seems to be declining, they are most likely sick.
 The best way to know for certain if your trees are ailing is to contact an experienced tree company promptly.
 Most homeowners do not know how to tell if their trees are sick, so you are not alone.
-The arbor care company has ISA certified arborists, tree doctors and tree care specialists who are able to assess the health status of your trees.
-With their extensive knowledge, experience and their adherence to the high standards of excellence that the International Society of Arboriculture requires, you can rest assured that your trees will receive the finest care.
+The arbor care company has certified arborists, tree doctors and tree care specialists who are able to assess the health status of your trees.
+With their extensive knowledge, experience and their adherence to the high standards that are required, you can rest assured that your trees will receive the finest care.

 What are signs of sickness in trees?

 There are numerous indications of sickness that trees manifest depending upon the tree’s variety.
 Different tree diseases will cause different visible symptoms.
 However, the following are common signs that sick trees normally reveal: